yixuan/spectra/README.md

 ## Relation to ARPACK

-[ARPACK](http://www.caam.rice.edu/software/ARPACK/) is a software written in FORTRAN for solving large scale eigenvalue problems.
-The development of **Spectra** is much inspired by ARPACK, and as the whole name indicates, **Spectra** is a redesign of the ARPACK library using the C++ language.
+[ARPACK](http://www.caam.rice.edu/software/ARPACK/) is a software package written in FORTRAN for solving large scale eigenvalue problems.
+The development of **Spectra** is much inspired by ARPACK, and as the full name indicates, **Spectra** is a redesign of the ARPACK library using the C++ language.

 In fact, **Spectra** is based on the algorithm described in the